lumina-networks/flow-manager-tools/README.md

 ## Usage

-`fmcheck` validates if links, nodes and flows are in sync between the switch, configuration and operational data store.
+`fmcheck2` validates if links, nodes and flows are in sync between the switch, configuration and operational data store.
 It also provides the ability to restart a switch or controller and delete all flows or groups directly from a switch.
 Finally, it also provides commands to obtain flow/group/services stats.

+## fmcheck2
+`fmcheck2` will be the command after installation, despite the output in the help file.
+This is to allow users to test `fmcheck` and `fmcheck2` side by side.
+Eventually `fmcheck2` will become `fmcheck`.

 **Working:**
 ```
-$ fmcheck -h
+$ fmcheck2 -h
 Flow Manager Testing Tools

 Usage: